1ayham1/ML_DevOps_CensusDataClassification/README.md

     `root repo --> settings --> Secrets -->New repo secret --> name{to be used from gethub actions} --> value {you wnat to be hidden. example AWS secret key}`

-* Extract requirements from within a given project not the whole envirnoment:
+* Extract requirements from within a given project not the whole envirnoment.

+* To creat Amazon S3 remote using DVC. [link](https://dvc.org/doc/command-reference/remote/add)

 ```
 pip install pipreqs
 pipreqs [project_folder]